-Think Huon Valley when you want one Tasmanian region to encompass the whole perfect image.
-The apple capital of the Apple Isle.
-Scenic drives in every direction and a majestic river and mountain setting.
+Think Huon Valley when you want one Tasmanian region that encapsulates the whole island.
+The apple capital of the Apple Isle has scenic drives and a majestic river and mountain setting.

-About 40 minutes drive from Hobart into south east Tasmania, and you will arrive at the region known as the Huon Valley.
+Drive about 40 minutes from Hobart into south east Tasmania, and you’ll arrive at the region known as the Huon Valley.
 You’ll be tempted by an amazing assortment of fresh apples, some even uniquely Tasmanian.
-Proudly advertised with makeshift signs, the roadside stalls implement honesty systems where you take the fruit and leave payment in the money box.
-Not only apples, either – you can drive away with enough groceries to please any dietician.
-Just check out my berries!
+Proudly advertised with makeshift signs, roadside stalls implement honesty systems where you take the fruit and leave money in a box.
+Not only apples, either.
+You can drive away with enough groceries to please any dietitian.
+Just check out these berries!

 Huonville and Franklin

-Back on the main road, Huonville (the heart of the Huon Valley) is the major service centre; the place to head if you need tyres changed or a cheque cashed.
-But if you want an incredible choice of designer coffee, keep heading south for another five minutes.
+Back on the main road, Huonville is the commercial heart of the Huon Valley.
+It’s the place to go if you need tyres changed or a cheque cashed.
+But if you want an incredible choice of designer coffee, look for Franklin a little further south.

-Franklin is an old-fashioned village with antique shops, a wooden boat centre and a huge range of cafes and restaurants.
-According to the local hairdresser, people move to the town just to “open a coffee shop!”
+Franklin is an old-fashioned village with antique shops, a wooden boat centre and a healthy range of cafes and restaurants.
+According to the local hairdresser, people move to the town just to open a coffee shop!

-And why wouldn’t you want to make the sea change to the quaint town, nestled as it is on the banks of the gorgeous Huon River?
-A little confusing that Franklin the town does not go with Franklin the river, but anyway…
+Why wouldn’t you want to make the sea change to the quaint town, nestled as it is on the banks of the gorgeous Huon River?
+It seems a little confusing that Franklin the town does not go with Franklin the river, but you get that sometimes.